Jsparrow/jsparrow.github.io/docs/rules/remove-unnecessary-thrown-exceptions-on-method-signatures.md

 ## Benefits

-Improves the readability by removing code that add no information on the method signature
+Improves the readability by removing code that adds no information on the method signature.

 | Property      | Value |
 | ------------- |:-------------:|